Mohamedayman45/MOOBA/database.md

 # Setting Up MongoDB Compass

-MongoDB Compass is a graphical user interface for MongoDB, allowing you to interact with your database in an easy and intuitive way.
+MongoDB Compass is a graphical user interface for MongoDB, allowing you to interact with your database in an easy way.
 Follow the steps below to set up MongoDB Compass and connect to the database:

 ## Step 1: Install MongoDB Compass
 1. Download MongoDB Compass from the [official MongoDB website](https://www.mongodb.com/products/compass).